lb3361/gigatron-lb/extension-crazy/fab/README.md

 can be found on ebay or amazon.
 You might need an UV EPROM eraser as second hand chips rarely come clean.
 I do not have direct experience, but anything faster then 120ns should work.

+## Installing

+Make sure to connect the A15 point on the motherboard to the A15 point on the expansion board.
+Hans61's preferred approach consists of installing a single pin female header on the motherboard and a single pin male vertical make header on the expansion board.
+In principle they should align just right.
+Another approach is to use horizontal male headers on both the main board and the expansion board and connect them using a short female-female breadboard wire.

+Make sure that the expansion board fits tightly in both the SRAM socket and the Output register socket.
+A loose fit leads to bad contact and lots of problems.

+First try the board using the normal ROM.
+It should be able to run all usual Gigatron programs but without speedup.
+Then you can try installing the patched ROM which gives the video snooping speedup and the 8 bits audio.